Activities On & Around Vanua Levu

 Nadi, where most international travelers arrive, and Suva, the capital, are a four-hour bus ride apart.
 Most travelers do not visit Suva, instead preferring to spend their time on the beach.

-Activities around Nadi
+Activities On & Around Nadi

-Nadi: Although it’s home to Fiji’s largest international airport, this dusty city is actually Fiji’s third-largest.
-BigDay writer Courtney says, "Visit Nadi to shop, eat, or explore, but don't spend any longer than a day or you'll quickly grow bored of the city."
+Although it’s home to Fiji’s largest international airport, this city is actually Fiji’s third-largest.
+Visit Nadi to shop, eat, or visit The Garden of the Sleeping Giant which has orchids and hiking trails to take advantage of.

-Lautoka: North of Nadi, and the second largest city in the country, Lautoka is also the second-largest point of entry, with many passenger ships departing from here to elsewhere in Fiji.
+North of Nadi, and the second largest city in the country, Lautoka is also the second-largest point of entry, with many passenger ships departing from here to elsewhere in Fiji.

-Shopping: Nadi and Suva offer the country’s most compact, easy-to-shop areas for souvenirs.
+Nadi and Suva offer the country’s most compact, easy-to-shop areas for souvenirs.
 Large and small stores clamoring for tourists line the main drags.

 Activities Elsewhere on Viti Levu